nekusu/tidal-enhanced-patcher/README.md

 #### 3. Extracting Source Files

-- The patcher will extract the source files from the `.asar` archive.
+- The patcher will extract the source files from the asar archive.

 **App updates will sometimes require running the patcher again.**